diana-pilvar/DM-materials-ELIXIR-EE/FAIR_page.md

 2. Accessible,
 3. Interoperable
 4. Reusable;

 and each of these are divided up to specific principles about data and metadata.

 The **data** is all the resources that have been used or produced during and at the end of the research project.
 > Examples: text, spreadsheets, images, 3D models, software, audio files,   video files, reports, surveys, patient records, abstract ideas,  measurements, statistics, raw biological sequence (DNA, RNA, amino acid), slides, workflows, algorithms, codes, databases.

 This means that when using the term data in the FAIR Principles context, it does not just mean data, but any of the resources produced.

 The **metadata** is all of the descriptive information that helps to find/reuse/interpret the digital resource.
 “Data about data”
 >Examples: image files contain metadata about the date picture was taken, resolution, size, what equipment was used etc.

-RELEVANT TOOLS AND RESOURCES:
+RELEVANT TOOLS AND RESOURCES: [RDMkit](https://rdmkit.elixir-europe.org/) - Best practices and guidelines to help you make your data FAIR (Findable, Accessible, Interoperable and Reusable)

 ## Findable